-1 Introduction
+1 INTRODUCTION

-In recent years, the use of context information has attracted a lot of attention from researchers and industry participates.
+In recent years, the use of context information has attracted a lot of attention from researchers and industry participates in ubiquitous and pervasive computing.
 Users and applications are often interested in searching and utilizing widespread context information.
-Context information is characterized as an application's environments or situations [1].
-With the vast amount of context information spreaded over multiple context spaces and the increasing needs of cross-domain context-aware applications, how to provide an efficient context search mechanism is challenging in the context-aware research community.
+Context information is characterized as an application's environments or situations [Dey et al., 2000].
+With the vast amount of context information spread over multiple context spaces and the increasing needs of cross-domain context-aware applications, how to provide an efficient context search mechanism is challenging in the context-aware research community.

 One approach is to use a centralized search engine to store context data and resolve search requests.
 Although this approach can provide fast responses to a context query, it has limitations such as scalability, a single processing bottleneck and a single point of failure.
 Peer-to-peer (P2P) approaches, on the other hand, have been proposed to overcome these obstacles and are gaining popularity in recent years.
-P2P systems such as Gnutella [2] and Freenet [3] allow nodes to interconnect freely and have low maintenance overhead, making it easy to handle the dynamic changes of peers and their data.
-The past years have seen an increased focus on decentralized P2P systems [24-28].
+P2P systems such as Gnutella [Gnutella] and Freenet [Freenet] allow nodes to interconnect freely and have low maintenance overhead, making it easy to handle the dynamic changes of peers and their data.
+The past years have seen an increased focus on decentralized P2P systems [Han, et al., 2006, Li, et al., 2006, Liu, et al., 2004, Morselli, et al., 2005].
 However, a query has to be flooded to all the nodes in a network including the nodes that do not have relevant data.
 The fundamental problem that makes search in these systems difficult is that data are randomly distributed in the network with respect to their semantics.
 Given a search request, the system either has to search a large number of nodes or run a risk of missing relevant data.
-Other P2P systems such as Chord [4], CAN [5], Pastry [6] and Tapestry [7] typically implement distributed hash tables (DHTs) and use hashed keys to direct a search request to the specific nodes by leveraging a structured network.
+Other P2P systems such as Chord [Stoica, et al., 2001], CAN [Ratnasamy, et al., 2001], Pastry [Rowstron, et al., 2001] and Tapestry [Zhao, et al., 2004] typically implement distributed hash tables (DHTs) and use hashed keys to direct a search request to the specific nodes by leveraging a structured network.
 In these systems, a data object is associated with a key which can be produced by hashing the object name.
 A node is assigned with an identifier which shares the same space as the keys.
 Each node is responsible for storing a range of keys and corresponding objects.
 When a search request is issued from a node, the search message is routed through the network to the node responsible for the key.
 They can guarantee to complete search in a logarithmic number of steps.
-Over years, many applications have been developed, such as file sharing [8] and content distribution [9].
+Over years, many applications have been developed, such as file sharing [LimeWire] and content distribution [Castro, et al., 2003].